suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.6/administration/_index.md

 #### [Authentication and authorization](/influxdb/v1.6/administration/authentication_and_authorization/)

-See [Authentication and authorization](/influxdb/v1.6/administration/authentication_and_authorization/) in the InfluxDB OSS documentation for details on
+See [Authentication and authorization](/influxdb/v1.6/administration/authentication_and_authorization/) in the InfluxDB OSS documentation for details on:

 * how to
 [set up authentication](/influxdb/v1.6/administration/authentication_and_authorization/#set-up-authentication)